JerryKnight16/danarmstrong.github.io/_posts/2014-01-26-welcome-to-the-abyss.md

 The pride and joy of this project will be the studio.
 This is the graphical tool where all the game making will happen.

-1. Built on top of the incredible IntelliJ IDEA 13 platform
+1. Built on top of the incredible Netbeans 8 platform
 2. Quickly add map layers and tile sheets
 3. Map layers can contain tiles or images (with configurable opacity)
 4. Excellent actor, event, object, etc. management